yaitmou/rich_field_controller/README.md

     alt="An animated image of a TextField turned into a rich TextField" />
 </p>

 > This plugin is still under development.
-It should work as-is, however, new features may be added in a near future.
 Contributors are most welcome ;)

 ## Usage